 Mexico Rocked by 7.1 Earthquake on Anniversary of Major 1985 Quake

-Central Mexico was rocked by a 7.1 magnitude earthquake on Sept.
+Central Mexico was rocked by a 7.1-magnitude earthquake on Sept.
 19, causing buildings to sway and topple as many broke for lunch.
-The epicenter of the quake was located about 60 miles outside of Mexico City, and the tremor is the second one to hit the country so far this month — but thankfully, no casualties have been reported as yet.
+The epicenter of the quake was located about 60 miles outside of Mexico City, and more than 42 people have been confirmed dead by officials so far.
+The tremor is the second one to hit the country this month.

-The timing of the quake is uncanny; just hours before the quake hit, millions took part in emergency drills which take place every year on the anniversary of the major 1985 quake which killed nearly 10,000 people.
-32 years after the catastrophic event, the people of Mexico are still coping with the losses and lessons of that fateful September day.
+The timing of the quake is uncanny; just hours before the quake hit, millions took part in emergency drills, which take place every year on the anniversary of the major 1985 quake that killed nearly 10,000 people.
+Thirty-two years after the catastrophic event, the people of Mexico are still coping with the losses and lessons of that fateful September day.

-Below, we've pulled together some of the most jaw-dropping videos that have come in from Mexico City thus far.
-And we'll absolutely be keeping the people of Mexico in our hearts as search and rescue efforts get underway.
+Below, we've pulled together some of the most jaw-dropping videos that have come in from Mexico City of the aftermath of the quake.
+And we'll absolutely be keeping the people of Mexico in our hearts as search and rescue efforts continue.

 Devastating images from Mexico City. pic.twitter.com/RpF7sUq31s